Sophrinix/xcode-build-to-device/README.md

 This b2i program will work on alloy and traditional appcelerator apps.

+# License

+b2i and mobiledevice are licensed under the MIT license: www.opensource.org/licenses/MIT

+# Final house keeping notes:

-One final note: I will be leaving the name of this repo alone.
+I will be leaving the name of this repo alone.
 Even though the name of the command is now b2i.

+If you want the code to the mobiledevice program: https://github.com/CodexLabs/mobiledevice I am referencing my fork of it because I do intend to add functionality to that program.

 Also, if this project doesn't work, please file an issue.
 Also, pull requests are welcome.

-Enjoy.
+Enjoy. :-)